Explainer-How did the Hawaii wildfires start? What to know about the Maui and Big Island blazes

 By Jonathan Oatis

-(Reuters) - Wildfires on Hawaii's Maui island and Big Island have killed dozens of people, forced thousands of residents and tourists to evacuate, and devastated the historic resort city of Lahaina.
+(Reuters) - Wildfires on Hawaii's Maui island and Big Island have killed at least 55 people, forced thousands of residents and tourists to evacuate, and devastated the historic resort city of Lahaina.
 Here are some key questions and answers about the disaster.

 HOW DID THE FIRES START?